Anthony of Padua: Canonisation and title

 Anthony was canonized by Pope Gregory IX on 30 May 1232, at Spoleto, Italy, less than one year after his death.
+Noted by his contemporaries for his powerful preaching, expert knowledge of scripture, and undying love and devotion to the poor and the sick, he was one of the most quickly canonized saints in Catholic church history.
+He was later titled "Doctor of the Church" by Pope Pius XII on 16 January 1946.
 In the words of Pope Benedict XVI:

 The richness of spiritual teaching contained in the Sermons was so great that in 1946 Venerable Pope Pius XII proclaimed Anthony a Doctor of the Church, attributing to him the title Doctor evangelicus, since the freshness and beauty of the Gospel emerge from these writings.

-Veneration as patron saint
+Veneration

 Anthony's fame spread through Portuguese evangelization, and he has been known as the most celebrated of the followers of Francis of Assisi.
 He is the patron saint of Padua and many places in Portugal and in the countries of the former Portuguese Empire.

 He is especially invoked and venerated all over the world as the patron saint for the recovery of lost items and is credited with many miracles involving lost people, lost things and even lost spiritual goods.

-St. Anthony Chaplets help devotees to meditate on the thirteen virtues of the saint.
-Some of these chaplets were used by members of confraternities that had Anthony as their patron saint.